CORPORATE INFORMATION: TAX STRATEGY REPORT

 How we manage our tax risks

-The Group Tax Strategy is annually reviewed by the Board of E.H.
+This Group Tax Strategy for the Accounting Period ending 1 April 2023 has been reviewed by the Board of E.H.
 Booth & Co Limited (“the Board”) and is aligned to the business strategy to support genuine commercial activity.
 The Board is committed to manage its tax affairs in a responsible and transparent manner, to comply with all relevant tax legislation and to have due regard for the Group’s wider reputation and corporate social responsibilities.
 As a result, it will seek to promote the long term success of the Group and deliver sustainable shareholder value.
 All actions taken to secure the aims and objectives of the Group Tax Strategy will be supported by appropriate legal, accounting, valuation and other relevant professional support and advice, including where required, third party professional tax support and advice.

-Performance against the Group Tax Strategy is the responsibility of the Finance Director who is the Senior Accounting Officer.
+Performance against the Group Tax Strategy is the responsibility of the Chief Financial Officer who is the Senior Accounting Officer.
 Controls in place to minimise our Tax Risk include:

-- The Group will regularly (at least annually) review the tax systems and processes to ensure that it can always meet its compliance obligations in full.
+- The Group will regularly (at least annually) review and document the tax systems and processes to ensure that it can always meet its compliance obligations in full.

 - The Group understands the complex nature of tax and seeks specialist advice in connection with non-routine transactions.